-Q4: What charges are subject to GST in the construction industry?
+Q4.
+What charges are subject to GST in the construction industry?

-A4 The charges which are subjected to GST include the value of all works and materials permanently incorporated in or affixed on the site of the building or construction project, and any other movable goods that the contractor may charge to the customer.
+A4.
+The charges which are subjected to GST include the value of all works and materials permanently incorporated in or affixed on the site of the building or construction project, and any other movable goods that the contractor may charge to the customer.

-KLM Sdn Bhd awarded a contract to DEF Construction Sdn Bhd to build a commercial building.
-Under the contract agreement, the value of construction services including value of materials and work done is RM60,000.00.
+KLM Sdn.
+Bhd. awarded a contract to DEF Construction Sdn.
+Bhd. to build a commercial building.
+Under the contract agreement, the value of construction services including value of materials and work done is RM60,000.

-The total amount of GST chargeable is RM3,600.00 (RM 60,000.00 x 6 %).
+The total amount of GST chargeable is RM3,600 (RM60,000 X 6%).

 However, if the contractor gives to the customer movable furniture and charge him separately over and above the amount contracted above, this charge is also subject to GST.
-If he charges the customer RM2,000.00, he also has to charge GST of RM120.00 (RM2,000.00 X 6%).
+If he charges the customer RM2,000, he also has to charge GST of RM120 (RM2,000 X 6%).

-Time of Supply and Accounting Period.
+Time of Supply and Accounting Period

-Q5: When do I have to account for GST?
+Q5.
+When do I have to account for GST?

-A5: Your account for GST is based on the two situations:

-- (a) Where the construction work does not involve the issuance of a certificate of work done (interim certificate), you have to account for GST at the earlier of the following: - (i) when a tax invoice is issued; or - (ii) when a payment (wholly in money) is received by you. - (b) Where the construction work involves the issuance of a certificate of work done, you have to account for GST at the earlier of the following: - (i) when a tax invoice is issued; - (ii) when a payment (wholly in money) is received by you; or - (iii) when the certificate of work done is issued, if no tax invoice has been issued within 21 days after the certificate of work done is issued.
+- A5.
+Your account for GST is based on the two situations: - (a) Where the construction work does not involve the issuance of a certificate in relation to any work done, you have to account for GST at the earlier of the following: - (i) when a tax invoice is issued; or - (ii) when a payment (wholly in money) is received by you. - (b) Where the construction work involves the issuance of a certificate in relation to any work done, you have to account for GST at the earlier of the following: - (i) when a tax invoice is issued; - (ii) when a payment (wholly in money) is received by you; or - (iii) when the certificate in relation to any work done is issued, if no tax invoice has been issued within 21 days after the certificate in relation to any work done is issued.

-In cases which do not involve issuance of certificate of work done and assuming you are on a monthly taxable period, if you issue a tax invoice on 15 June, you have to account for GST in your June GST return.
+In cases which do not involve issuance of certificate in relation to any work done and assuming you are on a monthly taxable period, if you issue a tax invoice on 15th June, you have to account for GST in your June GST return.
 However, if you issue a tax invoice on 3rd August, you have to account for GST in your August GST return.

-In cases which involves the issuance of certificate of work done, if the certificate of work done was issued on 12 June, and the invoice was issued after 21 days, that is on 9 July, the GST has to be accounted in your June GST return.
-However, if the invoice was issued on 2 July (within 21 days from the date of issuance of certificate of work done), the GST will be accounted in your July GST return.
+In cases which involve the issuance of certificate in relation to any work done, if such certificate was issued on 12th June, and the invoice was issued after 21 days, that is on 9th July, the GST has to be accounted in your June GST return.
+However, if the invoice was issued on 2nd July (within 21 days from the date of issuance of certificate of work done), the GST will be accounted in your July GST return.

-Q6: When do I have to submit GST payment to Customs?
+Q6.
+When do I have to submit GST payment to Customs?

-A6: On or before the last day of the month subsequent to the taxable period.
+A6.
+On or before the last day of the month subsequent to the taxable period.